defstudio/telegraph/docs/content/en/features/keyboards.md

 ]))->send();
 ```

-Additinally, a keyboard can be added to a message using a closure:
+Additionally, a keyboard can be added to a message using a closure:

 ```php
 use DefStudio\Telegraph\Keyboard\Button;